Alice39s/ourairports-data-js/README.md

 A TypeScript library for working with [OurAirports Data](https://github.com/davidmegginson/ourairports-data) data.
 This library provides easy access to airport information, including IATA/ICAO codes, geographical coordinates, and more.

+> [!WARNING]
+> 🔧 This library is not yet ready for production use.
+It is still under development.
+>
+> This project uses only clean data containing IATA Code airports in order to reduce the size of the package.

+> [!IMPORTANT]
+> This is not an official project of OurAirports.com!

 ## Features

 - 🌐 Universal package that works in both Node.js and browser environments